 The Effects of Ambien Use

-Ambien is the brand name for zolpidem, and it works in a similar way to any other hypnotic.
+Ambien is the brand name for zolpidem tartrate, a sedative-hypnotic.
 When you take Ambien correctly, it can make you feel relaxed, comfortable and sleepy.
-The United States Drug Enforcement Agency classifies the prescription drug Ambien as a Schedule IV drug because it is similar to benzodiazepines.
-This means that you cannot possess or use the drug without a prescription from a doctor.
-Those caught with the drug can receive a hefty fine or jail time.
+The United States Drug Enforcement Agency classifies the prescription drug Ambien as a Schedule IV drug; this means that you cannot possess or use the drug without a prescription from a doctor.

 The reason that the Drug Enforcement Agency regulates this drug is because it's potentially dangerous.
-While a large number of users take Ambien without any side effects, the drug can cause dependence or other issues in those who take the drug for a longer period of time.
+Misuse of Ambien can cause dependence and other side effects.

 Ambien Short-Term Effects